Urigo/angular-meteor/README.md

 TypeScript configuration file a.k.a. `tsconfig.json` is supported as well.
 Place a file with this name at the root folder and start adding any available TypeScript options you want.
 You can read about all available compiler options [here] (https://github.com/Microsoft/TypeScript/wiki/tsconfig.json).

-Preset TypeScript options of the Meteor 1.3 version of this package are the following:
+Preset (i.e., they can't be overriden in the config) TypeScript options of the Meteor 1.3 version of this package are the following:
 ````json
 {
   "compilerOptions": {